Cedar Revolution: Resurgent counter-demonstrations

-On 14 March, the one-month memorial of the assassination of former Prime Minister Rafik Hariri, hundreds of thousands of Lebanese rallied in central Beirut on Monday chanting "Freedom, Sovereignty, Independence" and carrying a huge Lebanese flag.
-They flocked from throughout the country, many unable to even enter the city due to heavy traffic.
+On 14 March, the one-month memorial of the assassination of former prime minister Rafic Hariri, hundreds of thousands of Lebanese rallied in central Beirut on Monday chanting "Freedom, Sovereignty, Independence" and carrying a huge Lebanese flag.
+More than a million Lebanese flocked from throughout the country, many unable to even enter the city due to heavy traffic.
 The demonstration was called by the different factions of the anti-Syrian opposition (including the Hariri family and other groupings) and was trumpeted by the different private media, namely Future TV, a private enterprise part of the media empire controlled by Hariri's family and the Lebanese Broadcasting Corporation LBCI, generally aligned with the Lebanese Forces, the right-wing Christian party.

 The demonstration occurred in Martyrs' Square, the site of Hariri's grave and a center of the newly reconstructed city rebuilt in large part through Hariri's efforts.
 During the Lebanese civil war, factional infighting between the groups united in Martyrs' Square had turned the area into an impassable moonscape.

-The Lebanese protestors demanded an international inquiry into Hariri's murder, the firing of Syrian-backed security chiefs in the Lebanese government, and a total Syrian pullout from Lebanon.
+The Lebanese protesters demanded an international inquiry into Hariri's murder, the firing of Syrian-backed security chiefs in the Lebanese government, and a total Syrian pullout from Lebanon.

 Violent repercussions

 Bombings and assassinations

 Beginning in March 2005 and continuing throughout the year, a series of bombings and assassinations rocked Lebanon.
 Several political and intellectual figures vocally critical of Syrian interference in Lebanese politics, including Samir Kassir, George Hawi, and Gebran Tueni were killed.
 In addition, Christian areas were targeted by bombs.
 These bombings remain unsolved.

 The attacks did not end in 2005.
 The next year, gunmen killed MP Pierre Amine Gemayel, and in 2007, Walid Eido was killed by a car bomb in Beirut.
 Most recently, politician Antoine Ghanem was assassinated when a car bomb exploded, killing him on 19 September 2007.
 He is the 6th independentist minister assassinated since Hariri's death.

+According to sources, the bombing and assassination were in later years linked to Hezbollah's assassinatin squad - Unit 121.
+Following the international investigation of Rafic Hariri's assassination, Unit 121 activity came up, as well as names of main figures in it, such as: Salim Ayyash, Mustafa Badreddine, Hassan Habib Merhi, Hussein Hassan Oneissi.